Emotional Intelligence (EI) is one of the Top 10 skills that will be demanded for work roles in 2020 as identified by The World Economic Forum.

 - That it implies agreement (also false!), or

 - That it is something a manager doesn’t have time for (at their own peril)

-Coaching on Empathy is a skill that benefits leaders and organizations and is taught because their people matter.
-Before a discussion of Coaching Empathy two things are helpful:
+Coaching for empathy is a skill that benefits leaders and organizations and it is taught because people matter.
+First, two things need to be understood: